Dynamically restoring conformal invariance in (integrable) $\sigma$-models: RG flows and geometry

 where we also took into account the redefinition of $t$ described in footnote~\ref{foot1}.
 The above differential equations dictate the dynamical evolution of the deformation matrix and the dilaton field in a way which ensures that the deformed theory is conformally invariant at one-loop.

 \no In the second case the components $0b,0\hat{b}$ and $a0$, for which the dilaton contribution vanishes, lead to the following compatibility constraints

 which are mapped to each other upon $\l\leftrightarrow\l^T$.
-These ensure that the model we consider is consistent with \eqref{eqa.9}.They are trivially satisfied when $\l$ is part of the integrable sector, i.e. $\l_{ab}=\l \delta_{ab}$, reproducing the results of the previous sections.
+These ensure that the model we consider is consistent with \eqref{eqa.9}.
+They are trivially satisfied when $\l$ is part of the integrable sector, i.e. $\l_{ab}=\l \delta_{ab}$, reproducing the results of the previous sections.
 It is important to note, that searching for actual solutions of the above dynamical equations, one obtains new constraints.
 In particular, starting from a deformation matrix $\lambda_{ab}$, with a number of vanishing entries, \eqref{eqa.23} indicates that these should not be introduced by the time evolution.
 This is an additional constraint which appears in special choices of the initial deformed theory, where the deformation is not switched on in every direction.
 The above requirements ensure that such a set up admits dynamical solutions.
+We have explicitly worked out the equations \eqref{eqa.23}, \eqref{eqa.24} and the constraints \eqref{eqa.26} in several examples, including the $SU(2), SU(3), SU(4), G_2$ and $Sp(4)$ for different choices of the deformation matrix $\lambda_{ab}$.
+The resulting expressions are quite complicated and we will not present them here.

 Finally, we also work out the dilaton beta function \eqref{dillq}, which can be rewritten upon using \eqref{Ricci.gen.torsions}, \eqref{eqa.10} and the conformality equation \eqref{eqa.9} \be w=\frac{1}{6}H^2 + 2 \nabla^2 \Phi - 4 \big( \partial \Phi \big)^2\ . \ee Reinserting the overall $k_1$ and also taking into account of footnote~\ref{foot1} we find $ \big(\partial\Phi\big)^2=\nicefrac{h^2}{k}$ and we also evaluate $H^2$ using \eqref{eqa.18} \be